 DUSTIN RUNNELS: The Man Behind the Paint of Goldust

-In celebration of his reaching seven years of being clean and sober from the bondage of drugs, this week’s installment of Pro Wrestling Stories is dedicated to Dustin Runnels, also known as Goldust in WWE and ‘The Natural’ Dustin Rhodes in WCW.
+In celebration of Dustin Runnels reaching seven years of being clean and sober from the bondage of drugs, this week’s installment of Pro Wrestling Stories is dedicated to WWE’s Goldust and the WCW’s ‘The Natural’ Dustin Rhodes.

-This is a throwback to the pre-Goldust era of his career when he was known as ‘The Natural’, fighting alongside greats such as Ricky Steamboat, ‘Stunning’ Steve Austin, Barry Windham, Arn Anderson and many others.
+This is a throwback to the pre-Goldust era of Dustin Runnels career when he was known as ‘The Natural’, fighting alongside greats such as Ricky Steamboat, ‘Stunning’ Steve Austin, Barry Windham, Arn Anderson, and many others.
 Each of the stories featured in this edition come from his highly recommended autobiography, Cross Rhodes: Goldust, Out of the Darkness.

 An utter sincerity is shown throughout the book which gives a dynamic you would never have known between him and his father, brother Cody and ex-wife Terri (WWE’s Marlena).
 He also goes into detail on his alcohol and drug abuse and how he overcame them.
 Again, a highly suggested read!

-“Goldust” Dustin Runnels Describes His Experience of Going an Hour in a Match for the First Time with the Guys Who Taught Him the Art of Wrestling
+“Goldust” Dustin Runnels Describes the Guys Who Taught Him the Art of Wrestling

 When I wrestled with Arn or Ricky Steamboat, sometimes we would go for an hour.
 We did that several times.
 One night at the Omni in Atlanta, we went for nearly an hour and we never lost the fans.
 Arn, Ricky, and Bobby were just that good.
 They knew how to operate in the ring, how to tell a story and keep it compelling for sixty minutes.
 They were remarkable.
 They didn’t run around the ring trying to take time off the clock.
 Those guys worked.